nh2tran/DeepNovo-DIA/README.md

     --target_file plasma/testing_plasma.feature.csv
     --predicted_file plasma/testing_plasma.feature.csv.deepnovo_denovo

-As this testing feature_file is labeled, it includes the target sequence for each feature (column `seq`).
+As this testing feature_file is labeled, it includes the target sequence for each feature.
 Thus, DeepNovo can compare the predicted sequence to the target sequence and calculate the accuracy.
 The result includes 3 files.
 The file with extension `.accuracy` shows the comparison result for each feature.
 The other 2 files can be ignored.
+The accuracy summary is also printed out to the terminal.